01 Nov Marketing Warfare

 The odds are on their side because of size and sheer force.
 Any strong competitive moves against them will be blocked.

 Flanking – this is where a smaller competitor will come in from the side in uncontested terrain where there is a market that is not served by the majors.
 It has the element of surprise and does not directly go after number one.
-You can flank through a new product, or a significant variation.
-Aussie Farmers Direct is right now launching a flanking attack on Coles & Woolworths through a unique distribution system – the milkman.
+You can flank through a new product or a significant variation.
+Aussie Farmers Direct launched a flanking attack on Coles & Woolworths through a unique distribution system – the milkman.
+(Side note: as at May 2018, Aussie Farmers Direct is in financial strife and likely to go out of business.)

 Guerrilla – the old black pyjamas game.
 A guerrilla is about being a big fish in a small pond.
 You find a niche where there is a gap and concentrate on dominating that niche.
 You keep your head low and bail out quickly if need be.